“It will all be better in the end, and if it is not better, it must not be the end yet.”

 I see West Point very clearly, the visuals and smells of it.

 I see tiny, sparkling rivulets of crystal clear rainwater meandering merrily down the road where I lived.
 I remember gentle sunshine filtering through leafy, overhead ceilings of oak and pine, and the soft, warm breeze which carried with it the sweet smell of green, neatly cut military grass.

 I remember the incense-like stain of red and gold marigolds, which adhered to my hands like golden finger paint, from giant seed pods broken open with a pleasing snap.

-For me, even to describe this induces overwhelmingly realistic sensations that render the use of words inadequate by comparison.
+For me, even to describe this induces such realistic sensations it renders the words just used insufficient by comparison.